pranav-avn/FindTune-R/README.md

 # Prerequisites:
 You need the following Python packages:
-PyQt5, Pillow, Re, Pafy, discogs_client, urllib.request and youtube-dl
+PyQt5, Pillow, Re, Pafy, discogs_client, urllib.request, youtube-dl and unidecode

 # You also need an account on Discogs and supply a user access token to be able to run.
-Token to be suppplied at line 13 in mainwindow.py
+Token to be suppplied at line 9 in inputanalysis.py